mbelotti-nuk/PK-neuralnet/README.md

 A Python application for training/testing and exporting to NACARTE (SpaceClaim) of a Neural Network

 ## Installation
-To install the package, download the project and type on your terminal:
+To install the package, download the project and type on your terminal: <br>
-`python setup.py install`
+`make install`

 ## Functionalities
 `trainpknn`